Elijah-Ajadi/Blog_Application/README.md

 Added sign up and login functionality to the blog project.
 Users can now create an account as well as login to their created account.
-UI does not look great yet tho.
+UI does not look great yet tho. later Update:
+Sign up and Login UI looking good and working well.

+May 5 2024
+Published posts are now editable.